creazy231/strapi-plugin-apollo-sandbox/README.md

   // ...
   "apollo-sandbox": {
     enabled: true,
-    endpoint: "https://tunneled-strapi.com/graphql", // endpoint has to be accessible from the browser },
+    endpoint: "https://tunneled-strapi.com/graphql", // OPTIONAL - endpoint has to be accessible from the browser },
   // ...
 };
 ```
+`endpoint` configuration is **optional**.
+If you don't provide it, the plugin will create a tunnel of your Strapi instance.
+This is useful if you're developing locally but still want to use the Apollo Sandbox plugin.
+You can still provide your own tunneled endpoint if you want to.

 ## 🖐 Requirements
 Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under Installation Requirements.